 Where you have provided us with consent to use your data, you may withdraw this consent at any time.
 We will make this clear when requesting your consent, and explain how you go about withdrawing consent if you wish to do so.

+Where we keep records and information containing personal data for a longer time, we do this for archiving purposes in the public interest.
+We keep these records to preserve the school’s history, key events and collective memory.
+We will provide access to these records for research or statistical purposes, taking reasonable measures to protect the personal data they may contain.

 Some of the reasons listed above for collecting and using personal information about you overlap, and there may be several grounds which justify the school’s use of your data.